celestiaorg/networks/Celestia-appd.md

 # 1. Running a Node
-Here we describe how to run abd sync a node using celestia-appd.
+Here we describe how to run and sync a node using celestia-appd.
 ## 1.2 Installing Dependencies
 First, make sure to update and upgrade de OS:
 ```